PostHog/posthog.com/contents/docs/user-guides/feature-flags.md

 As a result, keep in mind that changing those values will result in flags being toggled on and off for certain users in a non-predictable way.

-## A/B testing with feature flags (beta)
+## Multivariate feature flags (alpha)

-PostHog 1.28 introduces support for A/B feature flags which can return string values according to a specified distribution.
+PostHog 1.28 introduces support for multivariate feature flags which can return string values according to a specified distribution.
 (Some examples for a 3-variant case would be 33/33/34%, 50/25/25%, 70/20/10%, and so on.)
 This is ideal for when you want to test multiple variants of the same interchangeable content, such as marketing taglines, colors, or page layouts.
 Currently, this is a beta feature for paying customers.
 Contact us through one of our [support options](https://posthog.com/support) to try this out!

-### Creating an A/B feature flag with multiple variants
+### Creating a feature flag with multiple variants

-Create an A/B feature flag just like you would a standard flag, and then change the "Served value" option to "a string variant".
+Create a multivariate feature flag just like you would a standard flag, and then change the "Served value" option to "a string value".
 You will then be prompted to enter a few keys with optional descriptions and set the distribution percentages for each.

 Note that the rollout percentage of feature flag variants must add up to 100%.
-If you wish to exclude some users from your A/B test, configure the **release condition groups**.
+If you wish to exclude some users from your test, i.e. have some users receive no value at all, configure the **release condition groups**.
 While the release condition groups determine how many users will be bucketed into **any** of the given variants, the rollout percentage of each variant determines the portion of the overall release group that will be assigned to that particular variant.

-### Using A/B feature flags in your code
+### Using multivariate feature flags in your code

 With the latest version of our JS library, you can call: